Westfield Board of Education

 C. Prescription Plan

 The Priority Systems Employee Assistance Program shall be available for all administrators on a shared-cost basis.
-The Administrator's share will be a payroll deduction of $2 per month.
+The Board of Education will pay $13 for the year (July 1-June 30) and the Administrator will pay $12.
+The Administrator's share will be a payroll deduction of $1 per month.

 Any Administrator whose employment is terminated prior to June 30 and who is rehired by the Board prior to July 1, shall be entitled to have the coverage payments referred in Sections A, B, C and D above, as may be applicable as July 1 in question, extended to cover July and August.